amolabs/ecosim/README.md

 #### effect
 - increase/decrease stake

-## Non-players
+## Non-player actors
-Non-players don't have their own desires and don't decide anything.
+Non-players don't have their own desires.
 Each non-player just calculate its output from the input based on the pre-determined rules.
-Non-players represents activities from AMO blockchain protocol execution or some plausible environmental change.
+Non-players represents activities from AMO blockchain protocol execution or some environmental change.

 ### Teller
 - decrease the number of pending txs based on block size
-- calculate tx fee based on the number of pending txs
 - calculate block and tx reward and increase active coins accordingly
+- calculate tx fee based on the number of pending txs<br/>
+  *NOTE: Tx fee is zero when there is no pending txs.*

 ### Depleter
-- convert small amount of active coins to lost coins (asset loss due to user key loss)
+- convert small amount of active coins to lost coins (asset loss due to lost account keys)
 - decrease small number of pending txs (tx loss due to network problem or block limit)

-## Simulation Steps
-The simulation runs in steps.
-The model is a state machine and keeps its internal state which consists of various variables and the set of state transfer functions.
+### Invisible hand
+- update market liveness based on the current tx fee and market growth factor